 About

-Strategic Performance Advisor.
-Coach.
-Speaker.
+Performance Coach.
+Keynote Speaker.
+Polar Expedition Athlete.

 I'm 50.
 I've spent 25 years building teams, leading operations, and testing what actually works when pressure is real.
 Sport Psychology honors degree.
 International-level gymnast.
 Formal coaching credentials across performance, health, and wellness.